Pomoranca/JetLoremIpsum/README.md

 ### Settings

 This composable screen shows how to use `Jetpack Datastore`, more precisely `Proto DataStore`.
 DataStore is a new and improved data storage solution aimed at replacing SharedPreferences.
-Built on Kotlin coroutines and Flow, DataStore provides two different implementations: Proto DataStore, that lets you store typed objects (backed by protocol buffers) and Preferences DataStore, that stores key-value pairs.
-Data is stored asynchronously, consistently, and transactionally, overcoming some of the drawbacks of SharedPreferences.
+Built on `Kotlin coroutines` and `Flow`, `DataStore` provides two different implementations: `Proto DataStore`, that lets you store typed objects (backed by protocol buffers) and `Preferences DataStore`, that stores key-value pairs.
+Data is stored asynchronously, consistently, and transactionally, overcoming some of the drawbacks of `SharedPreferences`.

 ### Data